tztztztz/php-no-slam-cache/README.md

 There is still potential problem of huge number of groups and therefore, huge number of subdirectories in the base directory.

+**Beware of special characters in groups and keys** when using this cache method, as group and key will be respectivery subdirectory name and file name containing cached value.
+Those values will be sanitised first, which may lead to coflict when there are two similar keys with difference in special characters only.

 # Cache Method Memcached

 Class **\inopx\cache\CacheMethodMemcached** is a Memcached Storage Method Class with constructor: